-September 10th, 2012 by Justice Warren and tagged Democratic National Convention, first amendment, journalism, Mickey Osterreicher, national press photographers association, police, Reporters Committee for Freedom of the Press
+September 10th, 2012 by Advocacy Intern and tagged Democratic National Convention, first amendment, journalism, Mickey Osterreicher, national press photographers association, police, Reporters Committee for Freedom of the Press

 One could easily imagine that, after seeing how well things went during the RNC in Tampa, that members of the Charlotte-Mecklenburg Police Department (CMPD) might have let their guard down as the DNC began.
 To the contrary, officers there remained on high alert throughout the convention and made use of every available resource to ensure that the DNC would go just as smoothly.